 Q: Why are recruitment methods important?

-A: Optimized and effective recruitment methods ensure that new employees have the relevant skills required for the role and for the company's future, while also matching the company culture.
+A: Optimized and effective recruitment methods, using new hire questionnaire, ensure that new employees have the relevant skills required for the role and for the company's future, while also matching the company culture.

 Q: What are some examples of recruitment methods?